0x20h/phloppy/README.md

 Disque's API is implemented in different `\Phloppy\Client` implementations that reflect their specific use case.
 All clients get injected a `StreamInterface` that holds the link to the connected Disque node.
-The different Clients are:

 ### Setup a stream